 4. Connect Styles with a Gray Couch

-Not only is gray considered a mid-tone in terms of color, but it also functions as a real-life middle ground for contrasting furniture choices.
-Traditional pieces, such as the pillared side table and scalloped accent chair here, feel right at home alongside the modern coffee table and sleek sofa in this living room, thanks to a unifying neutral color scheme.
+Often considered a mid-tone in terms of color, gray can also function as a middle ground for contrasting furniture choices.
+Use a gray sofa to bridge the gap between pieces with traditional and modern styling.
+In this living room, midcentury modern accent chairs feel right at home alongside a contemporary coffee table and a sleek gray sofa, thanks to a unifying neutral color scheme.
 Shades of gray are peppered throughout, giving cohesion to a multitude of shapes and styles.

 Gray has a way of bringing a certain kind of sophistication to a room.
 With its low-key look, the color can recede into the background, allowing other elements to take center stage.
 Used here, gray seating inspires a collection of elements that work to complement the high ceilings, architectural moldings, and reflective details throughout.
 Although it works well as a base color, don't write off gray as altogether dull.
 By mixing up textures, such as velvet, microfiber, and linen, a gray couch can bring dimension and character to a muted color scheme.

 6. Accent a Gray Couch with Bold Decor

 This classic color can be styled in a way that feels both timeless and daring.
 The soft gray shade used on this sofa, for instance, juxtaposes a dramatic teal wall, yet the piece works as a focal point itself thanks to the sharp difference in contrast.
 Patterned accent pillows and an area rug introduce additional color and pattern to the scheme.
 The overall look offers a more polished statement than bold-on-bold color.

 7. Go Subtle with a Light Gray Sofa